Need help with your Discussion

 • Ethical standards in auditing and the implications of unethical behavior.

-• Internal control system, its role in a business and its significance in the auditing process.
+• An internal control system, its role in a business, and its significance in auditions.

 • GAAS, GAAP, PCAOB, and COSO requirements for audits of publicly traded companies.